Karan-Munjani/nano-react-starter-template/README.md

 # Getting Started with Minimal Create React App Template

+1) Clone this Repository to your file system.
+2) Run npm i
-Clone this Repository to your file system and do changes as needed, like app title,name etc.
+3) Do changes as needed, like app title,name etc.
+4) Run below available Scripts.
 Thank You!

 ## Available Scripts